SauravSinghRawat9084/Breast_Cancer_Detection/README.md

 These results provide insights into the performance of different models for breast cancer classification.
 Consideration of specific requirements and trade-offs between precision and recall can guide the selection of the most suitable model for your application.

 ### Future Work
--Research Paper: Document the methodology, results, and insights gained from this project to contribute to the existing body of knowledge in the field of breast cancer detection using histopathology images.
+- Research Paper: Document the methodology, results, and insights gained from this project to contribute to the existing body of knowledge in the field of breast cancer detection using histopathology images.

--Website Hosting: Develop and host a website where users can interact with the model, submit images for analysis, and access information about breast cancer detection.
+- Website Hosting: Develop and host a website where users can interact with the model, submit images for analysis, and access information about breast cancer detection.

 ### Contributors
 Saurav Singh Rawat